jaimeacostag/data-quality-dashboard/README.md

 ### 📊 Dashboard Features, Insights, and Action Plan

-The design of the PowerBI dashboard includes:
+The design of the Power BI dashboard includes:
 -  Overall data quality score (card)
 -  Count of SKUs failing one or more rules (card)
 -  Count of rule failures across the entire dataset (card)